IRS has lost 11,000+ employees so far this year under Trump/Musk cuts

 May 11, 2025

-Every state has felt the job losses, which came via terminations or Internal Revenue Service workers who left under deferred resignation terms.
+Every state has felt the job losses, which came via terminations or by Internal Revenue Service workers who left under deferred resignation terms.

 Photo by Ron Lach